jonkelleyatrackspace/ops_api/README.md

 OpsAPI is a lightweight API/HTTP framework in Tornado which allows users to extend and prototype infrastructure-as-a-service designs in hours not weeks!

 This project was built for systems engineers and developers who need to automate orchestration of tasks on a system and can appreciate the speed and convienence of a stateless API.
 You can automate anything with the built in extensions for subprocess, fabric, ansible, postgres, mysql or memcache.
 Your imagination is your prototypes limit.
-Combined with a tool such as [marmelab/ng-admin](https://github.com/marmelab/ng-admin) for the browser and literally anyone could leverage the power of this toolset.
+Combined with a tool such as [marmelab/ng-admin](https://github.com/marmelab/ng-admin) and HTTP proxies anyone can consume the services securely!

 ## Quick dev environment